A Fantasy Author's Adventures in Fiction & Life

 This is a question to which I think every querying writer should have an answer.
 Sure, it would be great to sign up with a literary agent and a big publisher.
 But how many years and hours of your life are you prepared to invest in that process?
 And what if the novel you’re querying isn’t the one that will appeal to literary agents (or that publishers think will sell)?
 What if no-one you submit to feels the connection and burning passion required to help you edit that first novel and sell it?

-If you tweet saying you’re thinking of giving up querying, many well meaning writers will reply encouraging you to keep it up.
-But some writers don’t sign a contract with a literary agent until their third, forth or later book (or don’t get a literary agent).
 So how long are you prepared to query each wip?
 If 100+ agents represent your genre and audience age, will you query them all?
 How many rejections suggests this book is not marketable (money making enough) for agents/ big publishers to take it on?
 50?
 100?
 Every agent you can find?
 Do you have other wips you want to query and when will it be their turn?
 And how long do you think you can sustain balancing querying, writing the next book, your life and wellbeing?
 (Burn out is real, and mental health matters!)

 Things I Suggest Considering While Querying Long Term